SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

    which make the example far less focused than I'd like.
    The problem is, I can't use strings within an @objc protocol without also having to import Foundation, so it's numbers or bust, I'm afraid.

-..
-QUESTION: I'm deliberately choosing to eat the AnyObject warnings here.
-   Is this the right approach, given that they will be visible in Xcode too?

 .. _Protocols_OptionalProtocolRequirements: